lkerr/groundfish-MSE/documentation/fileStructure.md

 * **documentation**: You are here!
 Files attempting to document both the MSE structure, methods, and use on a local machine or the HPCC.

 * **functions**: All the functions that are used by the MSE.
-Folder further divided into functions related to the assessment process, management procedures, plotting and population dynamics.
+Folder further divided into functions related to the assessment process, economic processes, management procedures, population dynamics, performance metrics, and plotting.
 These subdivisions are only for organization.

 * **modelParameters**: All files that deal with paramaterization of the current model run are found in this folder.  the file set_om_parameters_global.R contains the super-stock level operating model parameters (e.g., things like time-frames and temperature information to use). mproc.csv governs the management procedues that will be compared during the run and mprocTest.csv is a version of this file used for testing.
 The sub-folder **stockParameters** contains the stock-level information for each stock.